k8snetworkplumbingwg/multus-cni/docs/configuration.md

 Multus will find network for clusterNetwork/defaultNetworks as following sequences:

 1. CRD object for given network name, in 'kube-system' namespace
 1. CNI json config file in `confDir`.
-Given name should be without extention, like .conf/.conflist. (e.g. "test" for "test.conf").
+Given name should be without extension, like .conf/.conflist. (e.g. "test" for "test.conf").
 The given name for `clusterNetwork` should match the value for `name` key in the config file (e.g. `"name": "test"` in "test.conf" when `"clusterNetwork": "test"`)
 1. Directory for CNI json config file.
 Multus will find alphabetically first file for the network
 1. Multus failed to find network.
 Multus raise error message